What happened to Walk and Talk Therapy?

 Below office: State Street Beer Co. & Bluebeard Coffee Roasters.
 In the afternoons and evenings, the place smells like delicious pizza.

-Because I love utilizing my office and don’t love the idea of subjecting myself or my clients to a stabbing (even if the view was killer…cue groans for the bad joke), I have set walk-and-talk to the side for now.
+Because I love utilizing my office and don’t love the idea of subjecting myself or my clients to a stabbing in deep Point Defiance (even if the view was killer…cue groans for the bad joke), I have set walk-and-talk to the side for now.
 Instead, I go for walks around my office when I need some fresh air.

 Hope you’ve been getting your steps in (or the movement of your choice) <3